notcandy001/Moonveil/README.md

-> [!IMPORTANT]
+> [!Note]
-> Moonveil development is being paused.
+> Moonveil development is back one the track with more updates.
->
-> The installer is now stable and the project is in a useable state.
-No active updates are planned for the foreseeable future.
->
-> The repository will remain available and contributions are welcome.
-Branch protection is no longer enforced so if you contribute, please keep the codebase clean and follow the existing structure and standards......

 <p align="center">
   <a href="https://github.com/notcandy001/Moonveil">